30th Annual Bay Shore Camp Catfish Tournament

 We’ve lost track of how many thousands of pounds of catfish have been caught over the years, but there are MANY more to be caught!
 So, bring your minor child – son or daughter, grab your rod and reel, cast out and see what your team can bring in!

 This event is great for all generations young and old!
-Specifically, this event is for a father with a minor child, either a son or daughter.
+This year we’re opening up the teams to men and women, boys and girls!
+It really is a “Family” catfish tournament!
 With prizes, a quality devotional leader, fun activities like laser tag and archery, great food, and of course plenty of fishing!

 You don’t want to miss this event!
 We’ll see you and your child on the Bay!